-The Wraparound Evaluation and Research Team (WERT) is the "accountability wing" of the National Wraparound Initiative.
-Using a collaborative process that involves NWI advisors, WERT develops, pilot tests, refines, and disseminates evaluation measures that support Wraparound implementation such as those of the Wraparound Fidelity Assessment System.
+The Wraparound Evaluation and Research Team (WERT) is the "accountability wing" of the National Wraparound Initiative (NWI) and a partner in the National Wraparound Implementation Center (NWIC).
+Through collaboration with NWI advisors, WERT develops and disseminates evaluation measures that support Wraparound implementation such as those of the Wraparound Fidelity Assessment System.

 The WFAS is a multi-method approach to assessing the quality of individualized care planning and coordination for children and youth with complex needs and their families.
 WFAS instruments include interviews with multiple stakeholders, a team observation measure, a document review measure, and an instrument to assess the level of community and system support for Wraparound.
 The instruments that comprise the WFAS can be used individually or in combination with one another.
 These measures are also supported by an online data entry and reporting system that can produce customized reports for user sites.